llm-as-dataset-analyst/SSDLLM/README.md

 **SSD-LLM** is an innovative framework for discovering subpopulation structures within datasets using Large Language Models (LLMs).
 By leveraging LLMs' extensive world knowledge and advanced reasoning capabilities, SSD-LLM offers:

-- ✨ **Linguistically Interpretable Subpopulation Discovery**  Provides insights into dataset structures in an understandable language format
+- ✨ **Linguistically Interpretable Subpopulation Discovery**: Provides insights into dataset structures in an understandable language format
-- 🤖 **Automated Dataset Analysis via LLMs**  Utilizes LLMs’ capabilities to automate the discovery of subpopulation patterns
+- 🤖 **Automated Dataset Analysis**: Utilizes LLMs’ capabilities to automate the discovery of subpopulation patterns
-- 🔄 **Comprehensive & Modular Workflow**  Designed to address a wide range of downstream tasks related to subpopulations
+- 🔄 **Comprehensive Workflow**: Designed to address a wide range of downstream tasks related to subpopulations
-- 🔌 **Flexible Integration with Various MLLMs and LLMs**
+- 🔌 **Flexible Integration**: Support various MLLMs and LLMs

 **Future Directions**:
-- 📊 **Exploration of diverse subpopulation structures** Tailoring subpopulation structure forms to meet specific task requirements
+- 📊 **Exploration of diverse structures**: Tailoring subpopulation structure forms to meet specific task requirements
-- 🖼️ **Expansion to vision and multimodal tasks** Broadening the scope of SSD-LLM to more visual and multimodal datasets
+- 🖼️ **Expansion to more tasks**: Broadening the scope of SSD-LLM to more visual and multimodal datasets
-- ✅ **Contribution to unbiased dataset creation** Promoting the creation of unbias datasets, enabling more reliable analysis and model training
+- ✅ **Unbiased dataset creation**: Promoting the creation of unbias datasets, enabling more reliable analysis and model training

 ---